 The EQAO Grade 9 Assessment of Mathematics is conducted each year.
-All students enrolled in grade 9 Mathematics, Applied or academic, write the assessment.
+All students enrolled in Grade 9 Mathematics write the assessment.
 The purpose is to identify strengths and areas for improvement in student learning.
 This assessment is not a diploma requirement.